Warning! There have been changes to the course - please refer to the transition information

 Choose your subjects

-Students must complete 11 units in the Psychological Studies Major stream (4 of the required units in this stream are the 4 core introductory units for this course and they are also the 4 units in the Social Science Pathway).
+Students must complete 11 subjects in the Psychological Studies Major stream (4 of the required subjects in this stream are the 4 core introductory subjects for this course and they are also the 4 subjects in the Social Science Pathway).

 Students can select their minor sequences from those listed below.
 Students can complete a co-major in Sociology by undertaking the two minors in Sociology as listed below (Sociology of Contemporary Societies Minor units plus Sociology Minor subjects).